How awesome is it to be living in a time when you can get paid to walk at your own pace and in your own free time?

 Plus points: Gigwalkers get to earn a performance score, which GigWalk clients check and use in hiring people for consistent, private gigs.

-You don’t just get paid to walk with StepBet, you actually bet on yourself with real money that you’ll reach your step goals.
+You don’t just get paid to walk with StepBet, you can actually bet on yourself with real money that you’ll reach your step goals.

 It’s a pretty interesting concept that’s perfect for people who love to challenge themselves.